nildip/DeepLearn_UrbanSoundClassification/README.md

 A diagramatic representation of the models used and accuracy achieved by each model is given below:

 ### 1D CNN using extracted features as single concatenated list

+### 1D CNN using extracted features as seperate lists